whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/08-vector-iteration/08-02-vector-iteration-assignment.md

 1. Build Design A with text in the top left.
 2. Create Design B that is completely distinct from A that does not include text in the top right.
 3. For each base design Alt/Option-drag to duplicate it.
 Use the auto align and snapping tools to create a grid as you iterate.
-4. In each iteration change a minimum of 2 variables or thiings in the design.
+4. In each iteration change a minimum of 2 variables or things in the design.
 5. Assess the changes, then duplicate it again.
-If a certain iteration branch heits a dead end go back and duplicate more successful iteration version.
+If a certain iteration branch hits a dead end go back and duplicate more successful iteration version.
 6. Select the best candidates, duplicate again.
 7. Repeat until you have at least 10+ iterations per base design.
 8. Arrange in two grids.
 9. Select your top 3 from each set and copy to a new artboard.
-10. Arrange the slected designs in a pleasing grid composition.
+10. Arrange the selected designs in a pleasing grid composition.

 ### Personal Assessment ~250–350 words